 Perta teamed up once again with VH1 Creative to promote the new season of Martha + Snoop's Potluck Dinner.
 The rest is history, with a dash of sexy and messy.
-And it looks like it's going viral, it's being written about in Refinery 29, Buzzfeed, Huffington Post, Vogue, W Magazine, Bravo, Entertainment Weekly, The Today Show, among others.
+And it looks like it's going viral, from appearing on TMZ to being written about in Refinery 29, Buzzfeed, Huffington Post, Vogue, W Magazine, Bravo, Entertainment Weekly, The Today Show, among others.

 From Buzzfeed: "Martha Stewart and Snoop Dogg recreated the sexy scene from "Ghost" and I'm crying."